ibm-cloud-docs/codeengine/fleet-observability.md

 ### 7. View your fleets logs
 {: #log-view}

 Now that logging is set up for fleets in your Code Engine project, you can view your fleet logs.
-See [Viewing logs and monitoring data for fleets](/docs/codeengine?topic=codeengine-#fleet-observability-view) for steps.
+See [Viewing logs and monitoring data for fleets](/docs/codeengine?topic=codeengine-fleet-observability-view#log-view) for steps.

 ## Setting up monitoring for fleets
-{: #fleets-monitor}
+{: #fleet-monitor}

 Monitoring for fleets is set up at the project level.
 After you perform these set up steps for a project, monitoring is available for all fleets in that project.